CYCLOP5/DataHack_PS3_Hacking-To-The-Gate/README.md

 The demo video for all the programs are in DEMO FOR JUDGES folder.

-The demo video for all the programs are in DEMO FOR JUDGES folder The streamlib graphs are in 'streamlit for graphs' folder.
+The demo video for all the programs are in DEMO FOR JUDGES folder The streamlit graphs are in 'streamlit for graphs' folder.

 [All videos for demos are here](https://imgur.com/a/avVEBZv)